satchelfrost/RISC-V_Simulator/README.md

 # RISC-V_Simulator

+This project was re-written in C and moved [here](https://github.com/satchelfrost/RISC-V_Simulator_C) version.

 This project aims to create a RISC-V instruction set simulator (ISS).

 ### RV32I As described in the specification: